JACJava/Training-Notes-and-Instructions/Installing and Setting up Git.md

 8. Message pops up to install Xcode

-9. Install Xcode Developer Tools from the AppStore
+9. Install Xcode Developer Tools from the AppStore (takes a looong time)